Coldcard/firmware/docs/limitations.md

   P2SH signatures (but you can do your own combine step off-device) [This might be handled in future versions, but low priority for now.]
 - Electrum plugin does not support multisig at this time
-- no support for multisig signing yet, but will in a future version.
+- IMPORTANT: no support for multisig signing yet, but we will in a future version.

 # SIGHASH types